-Barefoot sneakers are a great way to bring the benefits of barefoot shoes into your daily life.
-In this list you’ll find 15 barefoot sneakers that look cool, but feel even better!
+Barefoot sneakers are a great way to bring the benefits of barefoot shoes into your daily life, without sacrificing on style.
+In this list you’ll find my favorite 15 barefoot sneakers that look cool, but feel even better!

 Why Barefoot Sneakers Are Better Than Vans